cthulhustig/autojimmy/README.md

    ```
    pacman -S mingw-w64-x86_64-cairo
    ```
-4. If you choose to install MSYS2 in location other that the default of `c:\msys64`, you will need to set the `MSYS2_PATH` environment variable to the location you installed it.
+4. If you choose to install MSYS2 in a location other that the default of `c:\msys64`, you will need to set the `MSYS2_PATH` environment variable to the location you installed it.